 Sassafras is classified as a carcinogenic substance.
 It caused liver cancer in laboratory animals.
 The risk of developing cancer increases with the amount consumed and duration of consumption.

 Do Not Take If

-Sassafras is a pernnial tree native to Eastern United States.
-The Native Americans used infusions made from the root bark as a remedy to treat fevers, diarrhea and rheumatism.
-Sassafras oil, extracted from the root bark, is used to perfume soaps and to flavor tea and rootbeer.
+Sassafras is a perennial tree native to Eastern United States.
+The Native Americans used infusions made from the root bark as a remedy to treat fevers, diarrhea, and rheumatism.
+It was also used to scent perfume and even as a flavoring for root beer decades ago.